Don't Miss These Signs of Toxic Parenting

 Anger might seem like an obvious sign of toxicity, but it isn't just screaming that parents should avoid.
 Turning your kids into a shoulder to lean on is another problematic sign of toxic parenting.

-In fact, recognizing what is and isn't part and parcel of a healthy parent-child relationship is key to eliminating toxic behavior.
-If you find yourself habitually confiding in your kids or hoping they'll alleviate your stress, that's not a good sign, says Meredith Silversmith, MA, LMFT and owner of Nassau Wellness, a private practice in Long Island, New York.
+In fact, recognizing what is and isn't part of a healthy parent-child relationship is key to eliminating toxic behavior.
+If you find yourself habitually confiding in your kids or hoping they'll alleviate your stress, that's not a good sign, says licensed marriage and family therapist Meredith Silversmith.

 "For example, a parent has a fear of flying, and when their child talks about taking a trip on a plane, [a toxic parent will] share their concerns and anxieties because it's too uncomfortable to think about their child being on a plane," says Silversmith.
 "Over time, the child can take on these worries as their own and carry them for their parent."